spatie/typescript-transformer/docs/laravel/running.md

 weight: 2
 ---

-When you've configured Typescript transformer in the `typescript-transformer.php` config file you only have to run one command:
+When you've configured TypeScript transformer in the `typescript-transformer.php` config file you only have to run one command:

 ```bash
 php artisan typescript:transform